 Sell something simple and specific with your flyer design and add prices to it.

-This makes the interest in the flyer and the option to buy from m you extremely appealing.
+This increases the interest in the flyer and the option to buy from you.

 The price itself acts as a call to action.

 There’s no mumbo jumbo or long complicated text to read.